- Location: Morrison Bridge river spans

 - Schedule: Construction scheduled August 2021 - summer 2023

 - Funding Source: 90% federal, 10% county

-The steel on the two fixed and two moveable river spans of the Morrison Bridge will be repainted, as well as the span between the East Bank Esplanade and the river spans.
+The steel on five river spans of the Morrison Bridge will be repainted.
+The spans include the center movable span, two flanking truss spans, and two girder spans above the river to the east.
+The easternmost girder span is partially over land, including the Eastbank Esplanade.
 The existing paint is peeling and must be replaced to avoid corrosion of the structural steel members.
 After the paint is removed, any corroded steel will be replaced before the span is repainted.

 As part of this project, we will perform structural analysis on the bridge’s steel members.
 We will identify any damage and make needed repairs.

 Additional work will include replacement of the sidewalk panels on the lift span, and cleaning of the canopies, handrails and exterior of the operator towers.

 The steel areas that will be repainted are mostly below the deck.
 The two outside traffic lanes on the bridge will be closed during the project so the contractor can build scaffolding, deliver materials, set up equipment and access the work site.
 The narrow north sidewalk of the bridge will be closed.
 The wider shared use path on the south side of the bridge will remain open, except for about one month in spring 2022.
 Bridge ramps will remain open except for about one month in spring 2022 when the ramp from SW Naito Parkway and the offramp to SE Water Ave. will be closed.

 During construction, the vehicle weight limit on the bridge will be reduced from 26 tons eastbound and 20 tons westbound to 20 tons in all directions.
 TriMet buses that cross the bridge will not be impacted by this change.